 Dented Brick® is named in honor of the well-driller that was responsible for the amazing artesian well that is located in the distillery, and is the source of water for our spirits.
 The well-driller was killed in a blazing gunfight that left impressions in the bricks of his house.
 Some of those “dented bricks” are integrated into the distillery building, and also gave it its name.

-Dented Brick® American Blended Whiskey is made from a blend of straight whiskeys, each aged 2+ years, and brought to proof with the most important ingredient — artesian, limestone-filtered water.
+Dented Brick® Craft Whiskey is made from a blend of straight whiskeys, each aged 2+ years, and brought to proof with the most important ingredient — artesian, limestone-filtered water.
 This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on Earth!
 The snowmelt then flows into the distilleryʼs own Artesian Well, creating the unique flavor profile crafted from this water.